CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 *  **Light computation**:

 This option is ideal for testing the services (for example, test how to start a Desktop, check out how it looks, try to access data stored in SD Connect).
 You can compare this Desktop to a laptop with limited capacities, which probably freezes when you open too much software or more than three colleagues connect to it simultaneously.
 For this reason, we advise you to start this type of Desktop only for testing purposes and delete it when the testing is completed.
-Techincal specifications: **Core:3; memory 4 GiB; Root: 80 GB; Correspondent Pouta Flavour: standard.medium; Billing Units: 1.3 units/h**.
+Techincal specifications: **Core:3; memory 4 GiB; Root disk: 80 GB; Correspondent Pouta Flavour: standard.medium; Billing Units: 1.3 units/h**.

 * **Small computation**:

 This option is ideal for analyzing sensitive data using office software (for example: similar to simple statistical analysis with Excel, watching videos, listening to audio files, working on text files).
 You can compare this Desktop to your working laptop.
-Techincal specifications: **Core:6; memory 15 GiB; Root: 80 GB; Correspondent Pouta Flavour: standar.xlarge; Billing Units: 5.2 units/h**.
+Techincal specifications: **Core:6; memory 15 GiB; Root disk: 80 GB; Correspondent Pouta Flavour: standar.xlarge; Billing Units: 5.2 units/h**.

 * **Medium computation**:

 This option is ideal for running complex statistical or genome analysis (for example: use the command line to run specific scripts).
 You can compare this Desktop to a powerful laptop provided by your IT unit.
-Techincal specifications:**Core:8; memory 30 GiB; Root: 80 GB; Correspondent Pouta Flavour: standar.xxlarge; Billing Units: 10.4 units/h**.
+Techincal specifications:**Core:8; memory 30 GiB; Root disk: 80 GB; Correspondent Pouta Flavour: standar.xxlarge; Billing Units: 10.4 units/h**.

 * **Heavy computation**:

-This option is ideal for running non-interactive programmatic analysis (for example, machine learning) that require heavy comTechnical specifications: **Core:40; memory 168 GiB; Root: 80 GB; Correspondent Pouta Flavour: hpc4.40core; Billing Units: 78 units/h**.
-Please do not choose the Heavy computation option for simple computing or analysis, as it consumes many resources.
+This option is ideal for running non-interactive programmatic analysis (for example, machine learning) that require heavy comTechnical specifications: **Core:40; memory 168 GiB; Root disk: 80 GB; Correspondent Pouta Flavour: hpc4.40core; Billing Units: 78 units/h**.
+Please do not choose the Heavy computation option for simple computing or analysis, as it consumes much resources.